-Feel free to guide yourself to this space where gratitude lives.
+Feel free to guide yourself to this space at the centre of your chest where gratitude lives.

-But if you haven’t got too much of a gratitude practice, I’d recommend choosing to be guided.
+But if you haven’t got too much of a gratitude or meditation practice, I’d recommend choosing to be guided.

 Do this as regularly as feels good for you, but if you’re starting from zero, I suggest starting with once or twice a week and work on building it up.

 At the beginning, it may seem like this meditation practice is just for those 10 or 20 minutes you spend sat with your eyes closed, but you’ll soon begin to feel the benefits and attitude of gratitude seeping into your life.